NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 not yet available, but in principle more CPU cores allow for more parallel operations and more memory makes it possible to load and sign larger zones.

-.. note:: During testing, Cascade currently uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
+.. hint:: During testing, Cascade currently uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.